 - Barajas (MAD)

-Rainfall on Average for July in Madrid10.1 mm
+Rainfall on Average for November in Madrid57.8 mm

 Madrid is the capital of Spain – a nonstop city packed with grand museums and plazas, legendary tapas bars and international restaurants, and pristine parks and palaces.
 Its welcoming nature means that almost anything goes.
 Theatre shows and opera go head-to-head with stadium gigs and hip-hop clubs.
 And there’s a festival for everything – from Spanish food and music to the mournful Semana Santa Easter parade.